Payset prespective

 What technology your business should use for B2B payments will depend on numerous factors including your location and common transfer destinations, and the frequency and volume of your transactions.
 Let’s take a look at the most popular types of B2B payments so you can decide what’s right for you.

-8 Popular Types of B2B Payments
+The 8 Most Popular Types of B2B Payments

 Paper cheques